ZDSRInternational/zdsr-docs/Documentation/zd.md

 Blind people operate the computer somewhat differently than the sighted.
 They take advantage of the powerful keyboard shortcut system built-in to the Microsoft Windows operating system, while the sighted people point and click various elements with the mouse, a small device plugged in to the USB port of your computer which can be moved and clicked in order to manipulate the computer's interface.
 The most basic way of the keyboard navigation is something we have already practised in the previous chapter, and this is the "TAB" navigation.
 You can use this key to navigate forward in the software application.
 The "SHIFT+TAB" key combination though, will allow you to navigate backwards in a software application.
 As a small practise you can start ZDSR (LCTRL+LALT+U for the commercial edition or LCTRL+LALT+I for the Youth or free edition), and move arround the previously covered "Welcome window".
 When you press the "TAB" key for the first time, you will hear the following prompt:

-> show welcome window while starting CheckButton Checked
+> show welcome window At Startup Checkbox Checked

-This prompt means that your cursor (a small arrow designating where you are in the window) has moved to the option "show welcome window while starting".
+This prompt means that your cursor (a small arrow designating where you are in the window) has moved to the option "show welcome window at startup".
 You can press the "TAB" key to hear the following prompt:

-> Auto Start CheckButton Checked
+> Start with Windows  Checkbox Checked

 Another movement of the cursor.
 This time, do not press the "TAB" key to move forward.
 Instead, press the "SHIFT+TAB" combination.
 Make a mental note of what you have heard and make sure you have understood the concept correctly, as it is crucial to understand the computer, and work with it well.
 The second basic thing we need to cover are the textboxes, lists, sliders, radio buttons  and comboboxes.
 You of course do not need to understand these concepts for now.
 What they have in common though is that all of them are operated using the arrow keys.
 The most simple control of all of these is the text box and so we will practise on it.